AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-refined_depends_aspects-03:

 3. A Refined_Depends aspect specification is, in effect, a copy of the corresponding Depends aspect specification except that any references in the Depends aspect to a state abstraction, whose refinement is visible at the point of the Refined_Depends specification, are replaced with references to zero or more direct or indirect constituents of that state abstraction.
-A Refined_Depends aspect is defined by creating a new ``dependency_relation`` from the original given in the Depends aspect as
+A Refined_Depends aspect shall have a ``dependency_relation`` which is derivable from the original given in the Depends aspect as
    follows:

    a.
 A *partially refined dependency relation* is created by first